eBay/tsv-utils/docs/TipsAndTricks.md

      7	Longitude
 ```

 A similar alias can be setup for CSV files.
 Here are two, the first one takes advantage of a csv-to-tsv converter.
-The second one uses only standard unix tools.
+The second one uses only standard Unix tools.
 It won't interpret CSV escapes, but many header lines don't use escapes.
 (Define only one):
 ```
 csv-header () { csv2tsv $* | head -n 1 | tr $'\t' '\n' | nl ; }
 csv-header () { head -n 1 $* | tr ',' '\n' | nl ; }